About Macular Degeneration

-Age Related Macular Degeneration (ARMD) is a degenerative condition of the Retina in which the central portion of the Retina, called the Macula, is damaged as a result of the hardening of the small arteries supplying oxygen and nutrients to the Retinal tissue.
-The hardening and narrowing of these arteries deprives the Macula of oxygen and nutrition.
-This results in a slow but progressive loss of function.
-The visual effects of Macular Degeneration can be relatively minimal with a mild “dimming” or “distortion” of your central vision, or very profound resulting in a complete loss of your central vision.
+Age Related Macular Degeneration (ARMD), a degenerative Retinal condition, causes damage to the Macula, the central portion of the Retina.
+This damage is a result of the hardening of arteries that supply oxygen and nutrients to the Retinal tissue.
+The hardening of these arteries deprives the Macula of oxygen and nutrition.
+This results in a slow, but progressive loss of function.
+From mild dimming of your central vision, to a complete loss of your central vision, the visual effects of ARMD can range from mild to severe.
 However, Macular Degeneration DOES NOT cause total blindness.
-Since the effect of Macular Degeneration is limited to the central Retina, its effects are limited to central vision and thus it does not cause any loss of your peripheral vision.
+Since these effects are limited to central vision, loss of peripheral vision is not a concern.

 The Macula is responsible for providing central vision.
-Central vision is the sharpest or clearest area of your vision and is required for activities such as seeing fine detail of faces, reading and recognizing colors.
-The Macula provides you with the precise vision required for driving a car and is responsible for central or “straight ahead” vision.
+Central vision is the sharpest area of your vision.
+It helps with activities such as seeing fine detail of faces, reading, and recognizing colors.
+The Macula is responsible for the precise vision required for driving, as well as central, or straight ahead vision.

 Macular Degeneration is a complex eye disease.
-With early detection and diagnosis it may be possible to have a number of treatment options available to help preserve your vision.
+However, with early detection and diagnosis, it may be possible to have a number of treatment options available to help preserve your vision.

-The Eye Center is conveniently located for patients needing an eye examination for Macular Degeneration from Denver, Aurora, Arvada, Wheat Ridge, Westminster, Commerce City, Englewood, Littleton, Sheridan, Cherry Hills Village, Northglenn, Broomfield and Greenwood Village.
-If you, a family member of friend have not had a recent eye examination or if you feel that you may be at risk for Macular Degeneration, please schedule an appointment The Eye Center in Denver, Colorado at 303-777-5455
+If you, a family member of friend have not had a recent eye examination or feel that you may be at risk for Macular Degeneration, please schedule an appointment at The Eye Center at 303-777-5455.